ngjunsiang/laymansguide-src/season4/issue050/issue050.md

 Thank goodness we have syntax highlighting, which should make it easier to notice all the little tags that start with an open angled bracket `<` and closed angled bracket `>`.
 These are called HTML tags, and they signify the start and end of segments in the document.

 - `<html>` starts the document, `</html>` ends it.
-- `<head></head>` contains information about the page: the page title (which will appear in the title bar of your web browser), the styles to apply to the document are within
+- `<head></head>` contains information about the page: the page title (which will appear in the title bar of your web browser), the styles to apply to the document are within.
 - `<style type="text/css">…</style>`, which I have hidden here and will show later.
 - `<body class="app">…</body>` contains the main part of the document, which is what we will see.
 - `<h1>` and `<h3>` signify different levels of headers, which can all be formatted separately.
-- `<div>` (for "division") is a generic container, within which you can images or other text.
+- `<div>` (for "division") is a generic container, within which you can embed images or other text.
 - `<p>…</p>` (for paragraph) indicates to a web browser that the context is to be treated like a text paragraph.
 - `<strong>…</strong>` indicates that it is to be formatted in strong fashion (which is usually treated as bold text … but you can change that in the styles section in the `<head>`).